-Did you know that Silica Gel needs to be recharged periodically to stay effective?
-Photographers use Silica Gel in their camera bags and lens storage all the time.
-Often, though, they don’t know that Silica Gel needs to be recharged after it has been used for a while.
+Did you know that silica gel needs to be recharged periodically to stay effective?
+As photographers we use silica gel in our camera bags and lens storage all the time.
+But silica gel needs to be recharged after it has been used for a while.
 As it absorbs water, it becomes saturated, and less effective.
-Not recharging Silica Gel regularly, can lead to excess humidity in camera and lens storage, meaning that your lenses could be affected by Lens Fungus.
+Not recharging silica gel regularly can lead to excess humidity in camera and lens storage, meaning that your lenses could be affected by Lens Fungus.

 Table of Contents